 • Two of Allie's original pieces were selected for Samuel French's Monologue-a-Looza.
 Esther Mira performed Glitter and Smoke; Susan Louise O'Connor performed Suzy's Summer.
 The event was held in Hollywood.

 • Quality Assurance, written by Allie Costa, directed by Mary Brophy, was performed at LCB Dinner Theater and other Florida venues.

-• A Moment of Silence was selected for A Light in Dark Places: A Collection of Plays for Hope and produced at Stella Adler Theatre in Hollywood.
+• A Moment of Silence had its world premiere production at Stella Adler Theatre in Hollywood as part of A Light in Dark Places: A Collection of Plays for Hope.
 All proceeds from the festival went to the American Foundation for Suicide Prevention.
 Dedicated to the memory of Leelah Alcorn, A Moment of Silence was written by Allie Costa, directed by Rick Peters, and featured Malin Sandberg and Carolyn Crotty.
-This was the world premiere of the play, which had a staged reading earlier this year at 13th Street Rep in New York as a selection for In Her Name.

-• How I Knew Her made its Midwest premiere at Eden Prairie Players in Minnesota.
+• How I Knew Her had its Midwest premiere at Eden Prairie Players in Minnesota.
 Written by Allie Costa, directed by Liz Michaelson, the production featured Lauren Schulke as Kylie and Chad Giefer as Cole, two strangers who cross paths in a graveyard and discover they are mourning the same person.
-How I Knew Her was one of seven plays selected for Eden Prairie's 2016 one-act festival.

 • In the Heist, a comedy written by Allie Costa, toured LCB Dinner Theater and other Florida venues under the direction of Mary Brophy.
 This script was originally developed at PlayGround-LA.